Koopman-informed recurrent neural networks: Conclusion

 \section{Conclusion}

 We introduce an efficient and interpretable training method for recurrent neural networks by combining ideas from random feature networks and Koopman operator theory.

-\textbf{Benefits of the approach} In many examples, we demonstrate that we can train accurate recurrent networks orders of magnitude faster compared to networks trained by iterative methods.
-We also observe that the training approach works with a very small amount of training data.
-The direct connection to Koopman operator theory allows us to draw on existing theoretical results for dynamical systems, which we use to prove convergence in the limit of infinite width.
+Our method circumvents the common problems associated with conventional RNNs, such as EVGP, and presents a computationally efficient alternative that performs comparatively in terms of accuracy.
+This is done by sampling the hidden layers, and solving for the final linear layers with extended dynamic mode decomposition (EDMD).
+In addition, the connection we make to the Koopman operator allows us to apply tools from linear control theory to RNNs.
+We also use this connection to analyze the dynamics learned by studying the Koopman modes and the spectrum.

-\textbf{Limitations compared to other methods} The training method we use involves the solution of a large, linear system.
+The training method we use involves the solution of a large, linear system.
 The complexity of solving this system depends cubically on the minimum number of neurons and the number of data points (respectively, time steps).
-This means if both the network and the number of data points grow together, the computational time and memory demands for training grow too quickly.
-With backpropagation-in-time, the memory requirements are mostly because many gradients must be stored for one update pass.
+This means if both the network and the number of data points are large, the computational time and memory demands for training may present challenges.
+The requirement of being able to express states of the system limits the approach.
+In addition, we observe that the training method does not perform well for intrinsically high dimensional data.
+This combined means that extending our approach to tasks such as natural language processing and computer vision remains out of reach without modifications in architecture and training.

-\textbf{Remaining challenges and future work} Recurrent networks are often used for tasks in computer vision and natural language processing.
-These tasks require network architectures beyond feed-forward networks, like convolutional neural networks or transformers, which means we currently struggle with high dimensional data.
-The sampling scheme we use to construct the hidden weights of the neurons is currently not useful in constructing parameters for such architectures, but it is an intriguing challenge to work towards sampling them.
-Remaining challenges in the theoretical work include extending the theory shown in this paper to controlled systems, as well as bridging the Koopman theory for continuous dynamical systems and NeuralODEs.